jolie/docs/fault-handling/termination_and_compensation.md

 }
 ```

 In the example above, the code at Lines 7 and 13 is executed concurrently.
 In `scope_name`, a recovery handler is initially installed and then the code at Line 10 is executed.
 Besides, the parallel activity may raise the fault at line 13.
 In that case a termination is triggered and the corresponding recovery code is executed.
+The complete code of this example can be found [here](https://github.com/jolie/examples/tree/master/03_fault_handling/05_termination)

 ### Terminating child scopes